hannasnarberg/Minesweeper/README.md

 # Minesweeper
-An simple implementation of minesweeper
+An simple, yet fun implementation of minesweeper.
+My very first coding project at KTH.